wp-plugins/adrotate/readme.txt

 == Frequently Asked Questions ==

-= Why do I get this error when I want to activate AdRotate? = "Parse error: syntax error, unexpected '&amp;', expecting T_VARIABLE or '$' in /path/to/www/example.com/wp-content/plugins/adrotate/adrotate-manage.php on line 136"
-**Answer:** Upgrade your server to use PHP5.
-Contact your webhost for more information.

 = I'm getting errors about duplicate entries in the stats or the tracker table! = **Answer:** This means your database is full and needs to be "upgraded".
 More on the how and why in [this article](href="http://www.adrotateplugin.com/support/knowledgebase/duplicate-entry-errors/)!